thomasma/openaiagentsdk/README.md

    **Important Notes:**
    - Get your OpenAI API key from [platform.openai.com](https://platform.openai.com)
+   - The same OpenAI API key is used for both the chat agent and content moderation guardrails
    - Get Pushover credentials from [pushover.net](https://pushover.net) (required for user contact notifications)
    - `BLOG_RSS_URL` and `PODCAST_RSS_URL` are **optional** - if not set, example feeds will be used
    - The agent uses these RSS feeds to answer questions about your latest content